dhruba018/Dose_Time_Response_Recursive_Model/README.md

 ### Description

 #### Data
 We use *in vitro* dose-time proteomic and cellular viability information post drug administration for 10 BRAF Melanoma V<sup>600E/D</sup> cell lines from the HMS-LINCS database which is part of the NIH Library of Integrated Network-based Cellular Signatures (LINCS) Program at Harvard Medical School.
 We were forced to limit our analysis to a single dataset since, to our knowledge, HMS-LINCS is the only publicly available source offering functional responses as well as predictors.
-To know more about the data, please look into our investigation in modeling drug sensitivity using proteomic features in our previous work from BHI 2018: (An investigation of proteomic data for application in precision medicine)[https://ieeexplore.ieee.org/abstract/document/8333447].
+To know more about the data, please look into our investigation in modeling drug sensitivity using proteomic features in our previous work from BHI 2018: [An investigation of proteomic data for application in precision medicine](https://ieeexplore.ieee.org/abstract/document/8333447).

 #### Description